rajkosto/fusedump/README.md

  * exosphere has been stripped out, only fusee remains.
  * main.c has been modified to print the fuse data.
  * Makefile has been modified to only build fusee.
+ * .gitignore has been modified to apply to the new directory structure.

 ## Responsibility